-Details of each material weakness and significant deficiency are reported in each of the agency's financial audit for the year ended June 30, 2013 (reports are available on the Auditor General's web-site).
+Details of each material weakness and significant deficiency are reported in each agency's financial audit for the year ended June 30, 2014 (reports are available on the Auditor General's website).
 Material weaknesses and significant deficiencies further extend financial reporting timelines since additional measurements and reporting are required.
 Completion or substantial completion of these audits is necessary in order for the Auditor General to issue an opinion on the State's basic financial statements.

-In addition to the deficiencies noted above, we identified two categories of material errors during our audit of the Office of the State Comptroller's compilation process.
+In addition to the deficiencies noted above, we identified two categories of material errors.
 Summary information regarding these errors is provided below.